rubynetti/blog/_i18n/en/_posts/2018-04-16-rails-basic-dockerfile.md

 I feel much more comfortable running the service as an unprivileged user by default, than having to care how to interact with the container as a different user every time
 (you sure can do that but I find it prone to mistakes).

-Using _Debian_ standard syntax we create a _rails_  user with the default 1000 UID, belonging to a group with the same name and having a home directory.
+Using _Debian_ standard syntax we create a _rails_  user with the default 1000 UID (or your user UID if different, you can find out by ```echo $UID```), belonging to a group with the same name and having a home directory.
 ```Dockerfile
 RUN useradd -u 1000 -Um rails && \
 ```